smdsqb/IGCSEPulse/README.md

 ---

-## 💡 Philosophy

-Ship fast → Learn faster → Iterate continuously

----

 ## 🧑‍💻 Author

-Built **solo in 14 days**, integrating multiple AI systems while learning each technology in real-time.
+Built **solo in 14 days** by u/sqbsmd (Saqib), integrating multiple AI systems while learning each technology in real-time.

 ---